How It Works | The Children's Business Fair UK

 Win

-Guest judges award cash prizes for Best Sales Pitch, Best Product, Best Stand and Judges’ Choice.
+Guest judges tour the stands and award Best Sales Pitch, Best Product and Best Stand.

 FAQs